otago-polytechnic-bit-courses/ID607001-intro-app-dev-concepts/lecture-notes/03-node-js-rest-api-1.md

 export default router; // You do not need to enclose router in curly braces
 ```

 `export default router;` is an example of a default export.
 It means that when you import `routes/institutions.js` in `app.js`, you can use whatever name you want as the import name.
-Also, much like the name export, you can change the name using an alias.
+Also, much like the name export, you can change the name using an alias. **Note:** Default exports are not enclosed in curly braces.

 ## Entry point